amurdock/technical-exercise/README.md

 ```

 Notes:
- * A list of products can be found in `packages/api/products.json`
+ * A list of products can be found in `packages/api/products.json`.
+This should be treated as the data source for the api.
  * Display the following properties for all products
     ~ name
     ~ description